-- Wear your mask and practice physical distancing while going to and the entire time you are in the testing location.
+- Wear your mask and practice physical distancing the entire time you are in the testing location.
 The only time you will not need your mask is when you are collecting your specimen.

 - Wash your hands!
-When you get to the site, use the hand sanitizer.
+When you get to the site, use the hand sanitizer provided.

-You will get your test results in less than 48 hours.
-If your test is positive, you will be contacted by UNC Campus Health employees or the Orange County Health Department.
+Our goal is for you to get your test results in less than 48 hours.
+If your test is positive, students will be contacted by Campus Health or the Orange County Health Department and employees will be contacted by the local health department.
 Please make sure to answer the phone when they call since it will be a new number.

 What type of test will I be having?

-All Carolina Together Testing Centers will conduct anterior nares PCR based tests, which means it is not as invasive as other nasal swabs you may have had or heard about.
+All Carolina Together Testing Centers will conduct anterior nares PCR based tests.
 No medical test is 100% accurate, and tests for COVID-19 are no exception.
 Nevertheless, polymerase chain reaction (PCR) tests have played a critical role in responding to the pandemic and, where used aggressively, have helped to minimize spread.
 Among the widely used sample sources for PCR testing, most studies have shown nasopharyngeal (NP) swabs to be most sensitive (i.e., fewer false negative results).